bitbybit-uat/helloworld/README.md

 # Installing Git
 To install the git command-line interface (CLI) on a Windows machine:
-- If you have Chocolatey installed (which you can do [here](https://chocolatey.org/install#individual), type this in a PowerShell or command line window:
+- If you have the [Chocolatey](https://chocolatey.org/install#individual) tool installed, type this in a PowerShell or command line window:
 ```
 choco install -y git
 ```